tesar-tech/BlazorAndTailwind/README.md

 - Tailwind and bootstrap have some clashing CSS classes (px-2 for example).
 If you need to keep both (I have to, because I am using a component library, which is based on bootstrap) you can use [prefix](https://tailwindcss.com/docs/configuration#prefix) for tailwind classes.
 - There is currently no tailwind package in the chocolatey package manager.
 You can vote for it [here](https://github.com/tailwindlabs/tailwindcss/discussions/6650).
 - There is [this](https://github.com/tailwindlabs/tailwindcss-intellisense) a good extension for vscode, which brings pleasant experience from tailwind playground to your desktop.
 Just open root folder of your project (where the `tailwind.config.js` is).
-- I had a bad experience with dotnet hot reload when CSS files are regenerated.
+- (not an issue anymore) ~~I had a bad experience with dotnet hot reload when CSS files are regenerated.
 It does weird things, like not updating (even after Ctrl+R), serving older versions, etc..
 You can turn off hot reloading with: `dotnet watch --project . --no-hot-reload`.
 I am in the progress of finding a better solution.
-Anybody knows it already?
+Anybody knows it already?~~
 - If you want to build your CSS file every time you reload your project you can add the following into your `.csproj` file.
 You do have to change the command to set the input and output directories and the executable name and it should work.
 However it doesn't trigger on hot reloads so you have to reload manually.

     ```xml